 Not all family members and loved ones can file a lawsuit on behalf of a wrongful death victim.
 Each state enforces rules for who can bring a claim, and Texas is no different.

 In Texas, the following parties have the right to file a wrongful death lawsuit:

 - The victim’s spouse.
 The surviving spouse has the right to file a lawsuit even if they were separated from the victim at the time of their death or if they remarried after their passing.
 Both formal and common law marriages are recognized for purposes of personal injury law.

 - The victim’s children.
 Both adult and minor children can bring claims.
-When the child is a minor, they can wait until they come of age, or their parent or guardian can file the lawsuit on their behalf.
 Biological and legally-adopted children have this right, though adopted children cannot file a lawsuit on behalf of their biological parents.

 - The victim’s parents.
 Parents can bring claims on behalf of both biological and legally-adopted children.
 Parents have the right to file a lawsuit even if they are divorced.

 If the surviving spouse, children, or parents do not start the legal process within three months of the victim’s passing, the personal representative of their estate gains the right to file a wrongful death lawsuit.
 The personal representative, also called the executor, is chosen by the decedent in their will.
 If there is no valid will or the chosen personal representative is unavailable or unwilling to take on the role, a court will appoint a personal representative (typically an immediate family member).
 The personal representative’s ability to bring a claim can be blocked if all surviving beneficiaries request that a lawsuit not proceed.